-Layne joins the Incite team after working in account services at a cause marketing agency where she managed a variety of campaigns in the areas of water conservation, tobacco cessation, state beautification, and healthcare.
+Layne joins the Incite team after working in account service at a cause marketing agency where she managed a variety of campaigns in the areas of water conservation, tobacco cessation, state beautification, and healthcare.
 With her she brings her love of color-coding, enthusiasm for status sheets, and experience organizing campaigns involving TV, radio, digital, social, print, and experiential marketing components.

 What charity or cause are you personally passionate about and why?

 From an early age, I was raised with a passion and a respect for the environment.
 Starting with recycling club in elementary school and building a compost bin with my family, to learning about the damaging effects the fast fashion industry has on our world and the people in it.
 I try to be intentional with my purchases whenever possible and love supporting companies and causes that not only give back but are sustainable and ethical in their manufacturing.